Longusunguis: Description

-Longusunguis differs from all other known bohaiornithid Enantiornithes by possessing a combination of traits, some of which are autapomorphies, i.e. unique.
+Longusunguis differs from all other known bohaiornithid enantiornitheans by possessing a combination of traits, some of which are autapomorphies, i.e. unique.
 The maxilla of Longusunguis possesses an accessory fenestra on the jugal process.
 This trait is unique among bohaiornithids, as only Zhouornis possesses such fenestra, however on the dorsal process.
 Its lacrimal bone shows an elongate excavation on the caudal margin of its descending ramus.
 In Longusunguis, the lateral margin of the coracoid is more convex than in other bohaiornithids.
 In Longusunguis, the acromion process is strongly projecting dorsally (more than in Sulcavis), whereas in Parabohaiornis this process is straight, and is parallel to the scapular shaft.
 Finally, its pygostyle is longer than the tarsometatarsus.
 The holotype of Longusunguis came from a subadult individual, as evident by the absence of fusion in some compound bones, such as the carpometacarpus, tibiotarsus and tarsometatarsus.

 Phylogeny

-The phylogenetic position of Longusunguis was explored by Wang et al. (2014) using a data matrix that includes 56 avial taxa, scored based on 262 morphological traits.
+The phylogenetic position of Longusunguis was explored by Wang et al. (2014) using a data matrix that includes 56 avialan taxa, scored based on 262 morphological traits.
 Longusunguis was recovered as an advanced bohaiornithid, closely related to Bohaiornis and Parabohaiornis whose specimens were collected at nearby localities, also near the Lamadong Town.
 The cladogram below shows the phylogenetic position of Longusunguis among the Enantiornithes following this analysis.